thoughtbot/superglue/README.md

 [![Build Status](https://circleci.com/gh/jho406/Breezy.svg?style=shield)](https://circleci.com/gh/jho406/Breezy)

-Breezy is a data and navigation library that "replaces" `.erb` views with `.jsx` components, and gives developers a way to build interative data-backed applications without any APIs, or client-side routing.
+Breezy is a data and navigation library for Rails, React, and Redux that helps developers build rich data-backed applications with **No APIs** or client-side routing.

-Best of all, it still feels like classic Rails.
+Best of all, it compliments classic Rails.
 Features you enjoyed when working in classic Rails; form helpers, tag helpers, the flash, cookie auth; can continue to add value in your day-to-day.

-Breezy is Turbolinks inspired, UJS friendly, and comes with batteries.
+It's Turbolinks inspired, UJS friendly, supports partial updates, and comes with batteries.

 ## Caution
 This project is in its early phases of development.
 Its interface, behavior, and name are likely to change drastically before a major version release.